Biden, Xi could meet in person, US official says - NewsBreak

 Biden, Xi could meet in person, US official says

-President Joe Biden and China ’s Xi Jinping are exploring meeting in person, a senior administration official said after the leaders spent more than two hours on Thursday talking through the future of their complicated relationship, with tension over Taiwan once again emerging as a flashpoint.
+WASHINGTON — (AP) — President Joe Biden and China's Xi Jinping are exploring meeting in person, a senior administration official said after the leaders spent more than two hours on Thursday talking through the future of their complicated relationship, with tension over Taiwan once again emerging as a flashpoint.

 When Biden was vice president, he spent long hours with Xi in the United States and China, an experience he often recalls as he talks about the two countries' opportunities for conflict and cooperation.
 However, they have not met in person since Biden became president last year.

+Xi has left mainland China only once, to visit Hong Kong, since the COVID-19 pandemic began.
+However, he's been formally invited to Indonesia in November for the next G20 summit of the world's leading economies, making the conference a potential location for a meeting with Biden.

-A recurring strain is Taiwan, which has governed itself for decades but China asserts as part of its territory, a claim emphasized by Xi on Thursday.
+The latest strain over Taiwan is House Speaker Nancy Pelosi’s potential visit to the island, which has governed itself for decades but China asserts as part of its territory.

+Xi emphasized those claims during his call with Biden, according to China's Ministry of Foreign Affairs.

 The White House released its own description of the conversation about Taiwan, saying that Biden "underscored that the United States policy has not changed and that the United States strongly opposes unilateral efforts to change the status quo or undermine peace and stability across the Taiwan Strait.”